stan-hua/CytoImageNet/README.md

 **RELEVANT CODE**: [`model_pretraining.py`](https://github.com/stan-hua/CytoImageNet/blob/12e43ae03e7a303974faa6803711063b21e402ca/scripts/model_pretraining.py)

-## Evaluation
+## Evaluation (Transfer Tasks)
 We validate the performance of our CytoImageNet features on three classification-based transfer tasks: (1) **BBBC021 evaluation protocol** from the Broad Institute, (2) the **Cells Out of Sample (COOS-7)** dataset, and (3) the **CyCLOPS Wt2** dataset.

 #### Methods of Feature Extraction
-Since ImageNet does not contain microscopy images or anything similar, we extract image features in 4 different methods to create a fairer comparison:
+Since ImageNet does not contain microscopy images, we extract image features in 4 different methods to create a fairer comparison:
 > 1. **concatenation** and **normalization**
 >    * normalize each channel filling in [0,1] with the 0.1th and 99.9th percentile pixel intensity
 >    * extract features from each channel and concatenate, resulting in 1280 x (n channels) features